 Children have complained of lengthy periods in the cell awaiting CPS decisions.
 Lawyers often leave when CPS advice is being sought and they may not be aware how long this can take.
 Be firm about challenging children's continued detention at this point.
-In the vast majority of cases, even if charged, bail is the likely outcome - and the grounds for detention (PACE s37(3)) have lapsed important to explain why criminalisation will have a - as long as other suspects have also been interviewed.
+In the vast majority of cases, even if charged, bail is the likely outcome - and the grounds for detention (PACE s37(3)) have lapsed - as long as other suspects have also been interviewed.
 It is sometimes argued that young people prefer to get it all over and done with rather than be bailed to come back for charge in a few days.
 Research with young people shows that they often strongly disagree with that assertion (Bevan 2019b).
 Operational 'convenience' is not a basis for detention.